-Under revenue share agreements, net revenues are calculated as the gross gaming revenue, or the GGR, for a user, adjusted for direct costs-such as transaction fees, bonuses, and taxation.
-Online gambling operators' directs cost may increase due to various factors, including increased taxation caused by new tax regulations.
+Under revenue share agreements, net revenues are calculated as GGR for a user, adjusted for direct costs-such as transaction fees, bonuses, and taxation.
+Online gambling operators' direct costs may increase due to various factors, including increased taxation caused by new tax regulations.
 Some online gambling operators introduce arbitrary administration or other fees into the calculation to further reduce NGR.